parmentelat/jupyterlab-gridwidth/README.md

 ### other controls

-since this exclusively relies on the presence of the above tags, you can also use jupyterlab's so called "Propert Inspector" feature; of course in this case you're in charge of dealing with duplicate tags...
+since this exclusively relies on the presence of the above tags, you can also use jupyterlab's so called "Property Inspector" feature; of course in this case you're in charge of dealing with duplicate tags...

 ![Alt text](README-property-inspector.png)